 When we toured the Highlands of Scotland following the North Coast 500 we decided to do a tour of the Glenmorangie Distillery as it is one of Andy’s favourite whiskies but there are many other options for the connoisseur.
 We travelled the route East to West which means that the distilleries were all at the beginning of our trip as they are all on the East Coast.
+You can read more about our tour of the Highlands here.

 Below is a summary of the distilleries as you will come across them heading northwards on the East Coast from Inverness.
 Most of the tours need booking in advance so best to plan ahead.
 If you are driving you can usually get a sample to take away, remember the drink drive limits are very strict in Scotland (lower than the rest of the UK) so one drink could put you over the limit.